Khalih-01/Apple-AppStore-SQL-Project/README.md

 More than 30 languages | 3.7777777777777777
 Less than 10 languages | 3.368327402135231

-So its not really about the quantity of languages your app supports, it is more about focusing on the right languages for your app
+So its not really about the quantity of languages your app supports, it is more about focusing on the right languages for your app, From the analysis we can see the middle bucket has a higher user rating so our client can focus his effort to other aspects of the app.

-From the analysis we can see the middle bucket has a higher user rating so our client can focus his effort to other aspects of the app
+***

-Lets check genres with low ratings to see if there are genres that ar
+Next i checked genres with low ratings to see if there are genres where users feel unsatisfied.

 ```sql
 SELECT